 With their small form factor and light weight, tablets are the perfect device for taking notes.
 But not everyone takes notes the same way.
 Some prefer typing, which is great for verbatim capture, and others prefer longhand, which studies have shown to enhance your ability to remember material from a presentation or meeting.
-So in finding the best note taking tablets, I focused on products that let you do both with ease.
+So in finding the best note taking tablets, I focused on products that let you do both with ease, giving you an inexpensive laptop as well as a tablet.
 Here are my top picks.

 Pen: included, 4,096 levels of pressure

 Storage: starting at 64 GB, expandable with microSD card

 Weight and dimensions: 1.02 lbs., 9.63 x 6.07 x 0.28 inches

 Processor: Octa-Core Exynos 9610 (4 at 2.3GHz + 4 at 1.7GHz)

 Operating system: Android 10

 Price: $349 at Samsung, check price on Amazon (as of 11/9/2020, the price was $279), on sale through 11/29/2020 for $279 with Book Cover (not Book Cover Keyboard) on Costco